One way to make an immediate impact is by contributing to one or more of the funds already established.

 Cynthia Stauffacher Podium Endowment for Bach Chorale Singers, Inc.

 In honor of George Hamilton Balfe, George Louis Balfe, and George Dan Balfe –

 This fund, established by the late Opal Balfe, wife of George Louis Balfe, memorializes and honors three generations of Balfe’s, all graduates of Jefferson High School and Purdue University.
 The purpose of the fund is to provide scholarships to Jefferson graduates planning to seek a baccalaureate degree from Purdue University or an associate degree from Ivy Tech College.

 Roger and Cathy Bauer Family Endowment

-The Bauers established their endowment to continue the Lafayette Area Subway Annual Holiday Party that for 26 years has provided food and presents to local community youth during the holiday season.
+The Bauers established their endowment to continue the Lafayette Area Subway Annual Holiday Party that has provided food and presents to local community youth during the holiday season.

 Arvind and Karen Varma Endowment for Bharatiya Temple & Cultural Center of Greater Lafayette

 Andrew P. Powers Endowment for Big Brothers Big Sisters of Greater Lafayette

 Tom and Leitha Binney Endowment for Civic Theatre

 Roger Blalock Scholarship Fund